CantCode023/evoke/README.md

 - [x] ~🤖 Fine-tune **recommend agent** to prioritize project repositories than package repositories.~
 - [x] ~⌨️ Add loop-support to allow agent to change suggestions.~
 - [x] ~📈 Add CLI implementation using Rich.~
-- [ ] 🐑 Use Ollama with llama3.2 as default model to avoid rate limits.
+- [x] ~🐑 Use OpenRouter instead of Google AI Studio to avoid rate limits.~
 - [ ] ⚠️ Add support to respect rate limits.
 - [ ] ✨ Refactor and optimize codebase.